junayed-hasan/Predicting-Life-Satisfaction-Using-Machine-Learning/README.md

 # Predicting-Life-Satisfaction-Using-Machine-Learning
 Welcome to our research repository!
-This repository contains a Jupyter Notebook illustrating the computational analysis and visualization done as part of our research.
+This repository contains a Jupyter Notebook illustrating the computational analysis and visualization done as part of our research article published in Heliyon titled "Predicting life satisfaction using machine learning and explainable AI" ([Link](https://www.sciencedirect.com/science/article/pii/S2405844024071895)).
 Here, you will find the steps and code snippets used to process the data, build, and validate models, alongside visualizing the results.

 ## Getting Started